 Audit of Mobile Assets – Using the stock management sheets in an asset management system, an IT manager will be able to trace the audit trail of mobile assets, which further simplifies inventory management.

 Mobile device asset management helps in auditing.
 You can get all the information on your mobile and see the location of each asset on your mobile that assists in gathering all assets before performing auditing.

 Calculate Asset Tenure – Useful life of any remote asset can also be readily calculated with the help of analysis of the maintenance expenses and the depreciated value of the asset is an asset management software.

-Over and above all these points, there are few other aspects which play a quintessential role in the asset management for IT Managers like management of spare parts & consumable items, vendor management, average life – servers, scanners, printers, networking devices and security of data centers.
+Over and above all these points, there are few other aspects that play a quintessential role in the asset management for IT Managers like management of spare parts & consumable items, vendor management, average life – servers, scanners, printers, networking devices, and security of data centers.

 Management of data centers can be really crucial for IT Managers because the entire organization is dependent on these data centers.
 Recovery of data at the time of a manmade or natural calamity can be really taxing, and so many organizations are readily moving to cloud-based services for data management and securing the data.

 Furthermore, the privacy of data is also important for the organization to efficiently manage the assets.
 Purging data before discarding the old assets is very important to ensure the sanctity of the processes.

 In order to satisfy all the above conditions, Asset Infinity can really work wonders for an organization.
 It can readily be used to tag the assets, track their movement, maintain logs of sign-in and sign-out for different IT assets, monitor the health of the assets, ensure timely maintenance to enhance the life of assets.

 Mobile device asset management is a tool that makes you more flexible and powerful.
 It allows you to manage assets with your mobile easily.